How to Spend a Day in Windsor Terrace, Brooklyn

 Where to Play

-The once blue-collar neighborhood has been revived with ample opportunities for some outdoor fun.
+The once blue-collar neighborhood of Windsor Terrace has been revived with ample opportunities for some outdoor fun.
 There are pony rides and lessons at Kensington Stables or visitors can explore Green-Wood Cemetery, a national historic landmark with sprawling landscapes.
 There's also Prospect Park Bandshell, Brooklyn's answer to Manhattan's Central Park, where you can stroll in the gardens and even hear live music and a variety of open-air entertainment most are free to the public.